aliak00/dub-subpackages/README.md

             └── package.d
 ```

-Where `liba/package` exposes the function in modules `liba.suba` and `libb.subb` publicly.
-And `libb` has no package so `libb`'s submodule need to be explicitly imported.
+Where `suba/package` exposes the function in modules `suba.moda` and `suba.modb` publicly.
+And `subb` has no package so `subb`'s submodule need to be explicitly imported.

 In the `lib` folder: